IU-IPOD-F20/map-projects-team3/README.md

-# Team 3 group project
+# Team 3 group project: Net Worth Tracker

+A Net Worth Tracker (Manager) is an app that allows users to calculate and see their net worth over time.
+A user would add their assets and liabilities and the tool would allow them to easily comprehend the results.

 ## Team Members
 - Svyatoslav Semenyuk (@Prometheus3375)